blockbridge/blockbridge-kb/guide/proxmox/index.md

 Unique naming of disk files
 ```

-{% include note.html content="Interfaces that accept device filenames do not thoroughly validate naming.
-Our advice is to stick with the format described above." %}
+{% include tip.html content="Interfaces that accept device filenames do not
+thoroughly validate naming.
+We advise you to stick rigorously to the format
+described above." %}

 Show Storage Pools
 ------------------

-Proxmox supports operation of multiple pools of storage.
-This flexibility allows for otimization of storage resources based on requirements.
-For example, the default CephFS pool works well for shared file storage, for such resources as ISOs, Snippets, etc. The Blockbridge is apropriate for block storage, where high-performance and low-latency are preferred.
+Proxmox supports multiple pools of storage.
+This flexibility allows for
+optimization of storage resources based on requirements.
+With Blockbridge, you
+can offer different classes of storage.
+For example, one pool can be
+IOPS-limited, while another can impose quality-of-service with strict performance
+guarantees.

-Not all storage pools allow for shared access.
-As such, the interfaces used to view storage pools are scoped to a node.
-When using a shared storage type, such as Blockbridge or CephFS, each node will return consistent results.
+Not all Proxmox storage pools allow for shared access.
+As such, the interfaces
+that you use to view storage pools are scoped to a node.
+When working with
+shared storage types, such as Blockbridge, each node will return its own view
+of the storage, consistent with the other nodes' views.

 ### PVESM

+Show available storage types on the local node:

 ```
-# Show available storage types on the local node

 $ pvesm status
 Name                      Type  Status      Total      Used  Available       % backup                     pbs  active   65792536   7402332   55018432  11.25%